Most interesting landmarks of Madagascar

 - Mahilaka – Menabe.
 The most ancient urban center in Madagascar.
 This abandoned city was inhabited in the 11th – 14th centuries, its area – approximately 60 ha.
 City most likely was established by Arab traders, it has stone buildings and was protected by a wall.
 One enormous structure had even an area of 3.8 ha.

 Described landmarks of Madagascar

 Madagascar is very rich with surprising natural landmarks – created both by geological processes and living nature.

 Wondermondo does not list large natural complexes – such as Amazon Rainforest or Great Barrier Reef.
-Thus here are not described such wonders of Madagascar as the unique rainforests or the otherwordly dry forests of Andrefana.
+Thus here are not described such wonders of Madagascar as the unique rainforest or the otherwordly dry forest of Andrefana.
 Nevertheless, Madagascar is very rich with landmarks with a smaller area.
 Highlights of Madagascar are:

 - Karst features.
 Unique are tsingy – "forests" of giant limestone blades.
 Most impressive are Great Tsingy of Bemaraha.
 Very interesting are also enormous sinkholes and diverse caves – f.e. some isolated patches of primeval forest on the bottoms of giant sinkholes in Ankarana are available only through crocodile-infested cave rivers.

 - Unusual ecosystems teeming with endemic animals and plants.
-Some 75% of Madagascar’s animals and plants are found only here and numerous species are found only in certain small patches of forests or mountains.
-The dry forests of southern Madagascar represent a very unusual ecosystem, visually very different from other ecosystems of the world.
+Some 75% of Madagascar’s animals and plants are found only here and numerous species are found only in certain small patches of forest or mountains.
+The dry forest of southern Madagascar represent a very unusual ecosystem, visually very different from other ecosystems of the world.